-- Prepares and maintains a case folder for each assigned inmate or offender.
+- Prepares and maintains case folder for each assigned inmate or offender.

 - Discusses with offenders how such issues as drug and alcohol abuse and anger management problems might have played roles in their criminal behavior.

-- Conducts prehearing and presentencing investigations and testifies in court regarding offenders' backgrounds and recommends sentences and sentencing conditions.
+- Conducts prehearing and presentencing investigations and testifies in court regarding offenders' backgrounds and recommended sentences and sentencing conditions.

-- Informs an offender or inmate of the requirements of conditional release, such as office visits, restitution payments, and educational and employment stipulations.
+- Informs offenders or inmates of requirements of conditional release, such as office visits, restitution payments, or educational and employment stipulations.

 - Writes reports describing offenders' progress.